Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: PDFT

-The partition energy, $E_p$, central to our work, is the difference between the total molecular energy, $E[n]$, and the sum of the fragment energies, $E_f=\sum_\a E_\a[n_\a]$.
-Each fragment energy, $E_\a[n_\a]$, is the total electronic energy for $N_\a$ electrons in the fragment potential $v_\a(\br)$ (the partition potential does not contribute to $E_\a$).
-If $N_\a$ is not an integer then $E_\a[n_\a]$ is the energy of an ensemble of two systems, one with $p = \lfloor N_\a \rfloor$ electrons and another one with $p+1 = \lceil N_\a \rceil$ electrons.
-As argued in ref.\cite{MW13}, the minimum value of $E_f$ with respect to variations of the $n_\a$'s is a functional of the total density.
+The partition energy, $E_p$, central to our work, is the difference between the total molecular energy, $E[n]$, and the sum of the fragment energies, $E_f=\sum_\a E_\a$.
+As argued in ref. [\onlinecite{MW13}], the minimum value of $E_f$ with respect to variations of the $n_{i\a\sigma}$'s is a functional of the total density.
 Subtracting this quantity from the true ground-state energy yields $E_p[n]=E[n]-E_f[n]$, an implicit functional of the molecular density.
-We may also write $E_p$ as an explicit functional of the fragment densities: $E_p[\{n_\a\}]=E[n_f]-E_f[\{n_\a\}]$.
-In the two-fragment case, $E_p$ can be divided into components and written out explicitly in terms of fragment densities:
+We may also write $E_p$ as an explicit functional of the fragment densities: $E_p[\{n_{i\a\sigma}\}]=E[n_f]-E_f[\{n_{i\a\sigma}\}]$.
+In the two-fragment case where each fragment has two ensemble components, $E_p$ can be divided into components and written out explicitly in terms of fragment densities: